osrf/uctf/doc/run_cloud/readme.md

 1. For each vehicle:

     1. Select the vehicle in the list of entries.
-    1. Fill in a stack and altitude, then click "Send Config" and then confirm in the following popup.
+    1. Fill in a "Stack number" and "Altitude above runway (m)", then click "Send Config" and then confirm in the following popup.
     1. Click "AUTO".
 The vehicle should launch, climb, and go to its designated waypoint.

 There are a number of conditions after launch that can cause the vehicle